-Ireland will again be celebrating Saint Patrick’s Day on March 17, but how many of us can really say that we know who he is – or who he was – and how relevant he is in today’s secular, and for the most part pagan, society.?
+Ireland celebrates Saint Patrick every March 17.
+But how many of us can really say that we know who he is – or who he was – and how relevant he is in today’s secular, and for the most part pagan, society?

 Saint Patrick is not only the Patron Saint of Ireland, but he is also the Patron Saint of Australia, Nigeria and Montserrat, which gives him a universal recognition in the Church and in the world.
 He is also ‘Apostle’ by God’s design to the Irish worldwide in the same genre as Saint Paul was ‘Apostle to the Gentiles’.
 Saint Patrick also becomes the Patron Saint on March 17 in almost every country of the world, as people celebrate their “Irish-ness” or links with Ireland through family and friends.

-Saint Patrick is also probably the best known Saint around the world, after Saint Therese of Lisieux, and not only are many people named after him, with some 7 million in fact, but many establishments, institutions and churches are called after him.
+Saint Patrick is also probably the best known Saint around the world, after Saint Therese of Lisieux.
+Not only are many people named after him, with some 7 million bearing his name, but many establishments, institutions and churches are called after him.
 Saint Patrick’s Cathedral in New York being the most famous of all.

 By all historical accounts Patrick was captured by an Irish raiding party somewhere along the west coast of what is known today as Great Britain, more than likely Scotland because of its proximity, although many would say Wales.
 We know that there were boats leaving from, Strangford Lough, in Larne at that time, around the year 426 AD (one can see Scotland from Larne on a clear day; it’s about 10 miles away).